jupyter-server/enterprise_gateway/docs/source/docker.md

 the IPython kernel within.

 ### elyra/kernel-scala
 Image [elyra/kernel-scala](https://hub.docker.com/r/elyra/kernel-scala/) contains the Scala (Apache Toree) kernel and is currently build on the spark-on-kubernetes image (`kubespark/spark-driver:v2.2.0-kubernetes-0.5.0`).
+As a result, the ability to use the kernel within Spark within a Docker Swarm configuration probably won't yield the expected results.
+We'll revisit this once Spark 2.4 is available.

 Since Toree is currently tied to Spark, creation of a *vanilla* mode Scala kernel is not high on our current set of priorities.

 ### elyra/kernel-r
+Image [elyra/kernel-r](https://hub.docker.com/r/elyra/kernel-r/) contains the IRKernel and is currently built on the [jupyter/r-notebook/](https://hub.docker.com/r/jupyter/r-notebook/) image.

+### elyra/kernel-spark-r
 Image [elyra/kernel-r](https://hub.docker.com/r/elyra/kernel-r/) contains the IRKernel and is currently built on the spark-on-kubernetes image (`kubespark/spark-driver-r:v2.2.0-kubernetes-0.5.0`).
-Like with `elyra/kernel-py` it can be launched in two modes depending on the need of a Spark context.
+As a result, the ability to use the kernel within Spark within a Docker Swarm configuration probably won't yield the expected results.
+We'll revisit this once Spark 2.4 is available.